Creating an address using the CLI

 - Configure the filtering rule.
-This means the SDNConnector will automatically populate and update only instances belonging to the specified VPN that match this filtering condition.
-The following keys can be used:
+This means the Fabric connector automatically populates and updates only instances belonging to the specified VPN that match this filtering condition.
+You can use the following keys:

 1. instanceId (e.g. instanceId=i-12345678)

 3. imageId (e.g. imageId=ami-123456)

 4. keyName (e.g. keyName=aws-key-name)